 I’m glad you asked.

 Mine is organized around a 50 chapter book, and my very rough proprietary framework is color-coded on the left, which I’ve modified from a variety of sources over the years.
-(The categories should be self-explanatory but let me know in the comments if anything is unclear.)
+(Here’s more detail about the categories and how I developed this.)

 To download it and start using it, go through the File menu within the doc: